KTH-Library/kontarion/README.md

 The platform is an AGPL-licensed portable dockerized software stack supporting reproducible research efforts within the bibliometrics domain but also support analytics workflows in other domains.
 It is based fully on free and open source licensed software.

-It can be used entirely through the web browser and/or at the CLI and it can run locally or deployed at a server in the cloud.
+It can be used entirely through the web browser and/or at the CLI and it can run locally or be deployed at a server in the cloud to support users who do not want to or need to run locally or install the dependencies (docker, make etc).

 # Data Science using R